NMMT76/ZX-ROM-EX/README.md

 # ZXROMEX v1.5

+ZXROMEX is a "test project with a purpose".
+Its intended to replace some math functions in the ZX Spectrum with faster (and slightly less accurate) versions

 A patched Sinclair ZX Spectrum 48K ROM: every slow math primitive rewritten, the random-number generator replaced with a real algorithm, `CIRCLE` rewritten from floating-point to integer math, a new `ADDR`